 Albert Comes to the Rescue!

-During a visit to the Danbury Railway Museum I noticed a display about the Albert Hitchcock movie, Strangers On A Train.
+During a visit to the Danbury Railway Museum I noticed a display about the Alfred Hitchcock movie, Strangers On A Train.
 This 1951 movie has several scenes shot on location at the Danbury passenger station.

 Watching the movie at home I was able to get a screen shot of the scene below.
 Although the building where Susnitzky's was located is partially obscured by the station platform cover that was still in place when the movie was made, this view of the building was good enough to be the "blueprint" to build a reasonably accurate model from.
 More details are also revealed about the building to the left that is on the list to be modeled.
 This movie was made only six years prior to the era of the layout therefore provides photo information about signage and details that are close as possible to 1957.
 Thank you Mr. Hitchcock!